 - Royalty payments

-- Alimony, child support, and maintenance payments
+- Alimony, child support and maintenance payments

-It’s important to remember that, generally speaking, your lender will need a two-year history of each of these income sources in order for them to be counted toward your VA loan.
+Generally speaking, your lender will need a two-year history of each of these income sources in order for them to be counted toward your VA loan.
 This history is required because it shows lenders that it’s a stable, reliable source of income.
 If there are discrepancies between the amount of income you receive each year, the average of the last two is typically used.

 For example, let’s say you get a $2,000 bonus at work one year and then get a $5,000 bonus the next.
 In this case, $3,500 ($7,000 divided by two) would likely be factored into your total income.